barbaraagra/barbaraagra/README.md

 ### Hi there 👋 I am Bárbara Agra.
-🌱 I’m a Full Stack Developer, just graduated at Ironhack Bootcamp.
+🌱 I’m a Full Stack Developer, just graduated from Ironhack Bootcamp.
 I use JavaScript, MongoDB, Express and NodeJS.
 ⚡ My background is in Digital Marketing and Advertisement.

 👾 RECENT PROJECTS: <a href="https://barbaraagra.github.io/Dino_Era/">Dino Era</a> • <a href="https://project2ironhacknov2022.herokuapp.com/start">WannaGo</a>